-Established in 1909, the school is now an Academy which caters for children from Reception through to Year 6 and is rated 'Good' by Ofsted.
-(January 2019).
+Established in 1909, the school is now an Academy which caters for children from Reception through to Year 6 and is rated 'Good' by Ofsted, (March 2020).
 It is situated on Main Street between the recreational ground and the newest housing estate.
-There is capacity for 120 children and at the moment there are 107 children on the role.
+There is capacity for 120 children.
 The numbers increased 4 years ago when the school retained year 6 and South Charnwood School moved their intake to commence with Year 7.
 Children attend from Stanton-under-Bardon and other local villages.